 - Learning about and seeing native flora and fauna – tree planting, conservation, predator control and bird identification

-- Waking up to the sounds of 155 species of bird, including rare Pateke, Weka and Kiwi
+- Waking up to the sounds of over 55 species of bird, including rare Pateke, Weka and Kiwi

 - Māori cultural activities onsite (by prior arrangement and subject to additional cost).